OpenSourceMolecularModeling/OpenSourceMolecularModeling.github.io/index.md

 rDock is designed for docking against proteins or nucleic acids and can incorporate user-specified constraints.
 It uses an empirical scoring function that includes solvent accessible surface area terms.
 A combination of genetic algorithms, Monte Carlo, and simplex minimization is used to explore the conformational space.
 Distinct scoring functions are provided for docking to proteins and nucleic acids.

 RF-Score uses a random forest classifier to score protein-ligand poses.

+SEED is a docking software specialized in fragment docking.
+The search algorithm is exhaustive (around user-defined binding pocket residues), the scoring function is based on a force field with implicit solvent (CHARMM + CGenFF + generalized Born-type implicit solvent)

 smina is a fork of AutoDock Vina designed to better support energy minimization and custom scoring function development (scoring function terms and atom type properties can be specified using a run-time configuration file).
 It also simplifies the process of setting up a docking run with flexible sidechains.